hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 I need to get over the limitation by RPA (extraordinarily slow by its nature) and by manipulating bodies in units of F360 components.
 It causes a lot of redundant F360 components.
 However it doesn't cause O(n^2) complexity, so our common sense says "no problem", but Autodesk doesn't.

-2. F360 becomes extraordinarily slow when there are 100 or above F360 components.
+2. F360 becomes extraordinarily slow when there are 100 or above F360 components in a file.

 I don't know why.
 Autodesk doesn't expect such usage, I guess.